 Leptospirosis infection is becoming more and more common in the companion animals, particularly in dogs.
 It is rather very fortunate that leptospirosis is treatable and curable.
-However, veterinary professionals are finding it to be increasingly difficult to diagnose and treat the infectious disease of leptospirosis, as the leptospira organism are persistently mutating.
+However, veterinary professionals are finding it to be increasingly difficult to diagnose and treat the infectious disease of leptospirosis, as the Leptospira organism are persistently mutating.

 Vaccines for Leptospirosis are available and they are even recommended in places where Lepto infection is common.
-However, the vaccines for Leptospirosis are only produced for some particular kinds of the Leptospira bacteria and they don’t provide immunity to infection for long-term, so the vaccines need to be repeated as often as prescribed by authorized doctor.
+However, the vaccines for Leptospirosis are only produced for some particular kinds of the Leptospira bacteria and they don’t provide immunity to infection for long-term, so the vaccines need to be repeated as often as prescribed by an authorized doctor.

 Even though the available vaccines are not exactly 100 percent effective and they also don’t protect against all varieties of Leptospira, but they are still recommended as they can help prevent a possibly severe disease which can also be transmitted to people.

 Moreover, it is also recommended that before implementing vaccines and vaccination schedule, you discuss them with your vet to ensure they are appropriate for you depending on your dog’s risk factors.

 Furthermore, taking necessary rodent control measures help reduce the risk of infection, and in places where Leptospirosis is common, it is only smart to prevent your dogs from swimming in ponds and other slow-moving water bodies and getting exposure to places with high contamination possibility.